 Ms. Sneed scratched her head and cautiously proceeded.
 “The size of the container?”

 “Yes!
 What else?”

 “The shape and material of the container,” Ms. Sneed began.
 Then much more poured out: “The size, type, and number of pieces of chalk.
 Same with the rocks.
 Temperature.
 Humidity.
 So much more!”

 “You are right,” said Mrs. Brown.
-“All of these conditions are called controlled variables, but it’s okay for younger kids to call them controls.”
+“In middle school science labs, all of these conditions are called controlled variables.
+But in my opinion, it’s okay for younger kids to call them controls.”